apache/shardingsphere/Proposal.md

 ### Champion

+- Benjamin Hindman

 ### Mentors

+- Willem Ning Jiang

 ### Sponsoring Entity

-We are expecting the Apache Incubator could sponsor Sharding-Sphere.
+We are expecting the Apache Incubator could sponsor this project.